Electronic-Mango/rss-reader-telegram-bot/README.md

 Additionally, since RSS links are not stored together with subscription data, you can change the RSS links without the need of re-adding all your subscriptions.
 Just make sure, that feed type stays the same.

-Here's a basic set of configuration parameters for a RSS feed in YAML:
+Here's a basic set of configuration parameters for an RSS feed in YAML:

 ```yaml
 # RSS type name displayed to the user